serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

 ## Send Shipping Email to Customer

-The last feature is to send a mail to the customer when her order has been shipped.
+The last feature is to send an email to the customer when her order has been shipped.
 Again we set up a mutation callback with the following payload:

 ```graphql
 {